PhdStudent2015/Classification_Results_2015/README.md

 _Hardware Description:
 • Intel Core I7-4470 CPU@3,4GHz x 8
 • Java version 1.7.0_18
-• 32GB RAM, 10GB RAM for the reasone
+• 32GB RAM, 12GB RAM are given for each the reasoner

+_ The file FullDataset_classification_summary_march2015.xls describs the classification runtime and robustness label for each reasoner and each ontology.
+The file contains also the feature vectors computed for every ontology in the train and test sets.